crsl4/nn-flow-cytometry/script/notebook-log.md

 # 3. Comparing analyses

 Scripts `analysis-comb.jl` for original submission, and `analysis-comb-cv.jl` for revision.

+The analysis process shown in the manuscript has been combined into the Julia script named `analysis-comb-cv.jl`.
+First section of the code preprocessed the data into the format for analysis purpose.
+The samples were split randomly into training and testing sets.
+The training set was then used in 10-fold cross-validation to tune the parameters in the models including linear regression, decision tree regression, random forest regression and feedforward neural network.
+The testing set was reserved to evaluate the performance across the different models following tuning process.

 Results are saved in this file and then copy-pasted in `plots.r` for the final plots.